 Slide your operated leg back until you feel a stretch.
 Place your non-operated leg on top of operated leg and push back.
 Hold for 5 seconds.
 Repeat 10 - 20 times.

-Note: These will also be your post-surgery exercises starting with (10 repetitions, 3 times a day).
-Follow instructions of your Physiotherapist after surgery.
+After surgery you will do these exercises starting with (10 repetitions, 3 times a day).
+Follow the instructions of your Physiotherapist after surgery.